 This course specification is a formal document, which provides a summary of the main features of your course and the learning outcomes that you might reasonably be expected to achieve and demonstrate if you take full advantage of the learning opportunities that are provided.
 Further information is contained in the University prospectus, and in various handbooks, all of which you will be able to access online.
 Alternatively, further information on the University's academic regulations and policies can be found here.
+Further information on the University's Admissions Policy can be found here.

-Your degree course in Biology is delivered in three stages, each of which comprises one year of full-time study, or two years of part-time study, during which you must follow modules to the value of 120 national credits.
+Your degree course in Biology with an integrated Foundation Year is delivered in four stages, each of which comprises one year of full-time study, or two years of part-time study (years 1-3 only), during which you must follow modules to the value of 120 credits.
 The curriculum offers a diverse range of modules and flexibility.
 It is based around a core of mandatory modules running across all three years, providing essential training in systematic and quantitative techniques and offering a combination of animal and plant-based modules, together with an individual research project in Stage three.
 The degree offers significant flexibility, to tailor the course towards individual interests in animals or plants, organismal or molecular studies, or to retain the broad-based approach.